-Exclusive Chimu 50% Off Discount is valid only on selected 2024/25 Antarctica season departures.
-Offer is valid in all cabin categories, subject to availability.
+40% Off Discount Special Deals on selected 2024/25 Antarctica season departures in selected cabin categories.
 This offer applies only to new bookings and cannot be combined with any other promotions, discounts, or group deals.
 The sale ends on 31 August 2024.
 Pricing and availability is subject to change and offer and may be withdrawn or varied at any time.

-Prices are correct at time of publishing but are subject to change based on availability, currency exchange and other factors.
+Prices are correct at time of publishing but are subject to change based on availability, currency exchange, and other factors.
 Please contact us for live availability and prices.